zombiepaladin/geoworld/resources/levels/readme.txt

    Goal can also have an property named "destination".
 If it is given, it will warp the player to the specified level name (in the form "level_#_#") instead of kicking them back to the main menu when they win.

+=== Background Color / Image ===

-Additionally, you can change the background color and image in the map properties.
+You can change the background color and image in the map properties.
 The background image, if needed, is loaded from a property named "backgroundsrc".

+=== Animated Tiles ===

+You can animate your tiles by deriving a class from TileAnimator and putting its name in the 'tileAnimator' property of your map.